Richard Marcinko: Red Cell

-After relinquishing command of SEAL Team SIX to CDR Robert Gormly, Marcinko was tasked by Vice Admiral James "Ace" Lyons, Deputy Chief of Naval Operations, with the design of a unit to test the Navy's vulnerability to terrorism.
+After relinquishing command of SEAL Team Six to Captain Robert Gormly, Marcinko was tasked by Vice Admiral James "Ace" Lyons, Deputy Chief of Naval Operations, with the design of a unit to test the Navy's vulnerability to terrorism.
 This unit was the Naval Security Coordination Team OP-06D, unofficially named Red Cell.

 Personal life

 Kickback trial and imprisonment

 Marcinko was indicted for conspiracy, conflict of interest and lying to the government on July 13, 1989, in connection with a kickback of $113,000 paid to Ramco International, a company set up by Marcinko and former SEAL John B. Mason, by Accuracy Systems, a Phoenix, Arizona-based arms manufacturer owned by Charles M. Byers.
 Byers was convicted of conspiracy and conflict of interest on October 20, 1989, but Marcinko was acquitted of conflict of interest.

-He was convicted of conspiracy to defraud the government on January 24, 1990.
+Marcinko was convicted of conspiracy to defraud the government on January 24, 1990.
 The jury in that trial also acquitted Marcinko of a separate count of bribery.

 On March 9, 1990, Marcinko was sentenced to 21 months in federal prison and fined $10,000 under charges of defrauding the government over the price of contractor acquisitions for hand grenades.
 Marcinko maintained that he was the subject of a witch-hunt for his work with Red Cell and that the fraud committed revealed the weaknesses of military security.
 Marcinko detailed his arrest and confinement in the last chapters of his autobiography.

 Civilian life

 Marcinko published a VHS and DVD movie account of his "Red Cell" operations.

 His experiences led him to write his autobiography, The New York Times best-selling Rogue Warrior, and subsequent fictional sequels, most of which are co-written with ghostwriter John Weisman.
 With Weisman he co-authored a three-book series on leadership, management and team-building for business executives.

 In 2005 he wrote an op-ed criticizing what he called "the liberals attack on the activities at GITMO prison, or Abu Ghraib detention centers", claiming that "manipulation is what has been practiced at our detention centers".

 At the time of his death, he was CEO of Red Cell International and formerly of SOS Temps, Inc., a private security consulting firm based in Washington, D.C.
-He had a politically conservative talk radio show America on Watch with Dick Marcinko which was broadcast live.
+He had a politically conservative talk radio show, America on Watch with Dick Marcinko, which was broadcast live.
 He was a spokesman for the Zodiac boat company's Zodiac Maritime Training Academy, and served as a consultant on FOX's television series 24.
 He briefly collaborated with Strider Knives on a series of knife designs referred to as the "RW" signifying "Rogue Warrior" from 2008 to 2010.